-You will find that white wine works best in smaller glasses, as the aromas are generally lighter.
+You will find that white wine and sparkling wine works best in smaller glasses, as the aromas are generally lighter.

 Chardonnay glasses feature a wide bowl and a slightly tapered rim, with a similar design to Pinot Noir glasses.
 Sauvignon Blanc is generally served in glasses with a narrow bowl and long stem, minimising the level of oxygen in the glass and making it easier to detect the wine’s aromas.

 Glasses that are suited for Riesling have a tall and narrow design, concentrating the aromas in the top half of the bowl.